itkSource/lorhammer/doc/content/develop.md

 ## Add a test type

+A test type is a launcher of gateways.
+It's describe how the orchestrator will build gateways to realize the scenario.

-Today we have 4 types of test, none do nothing, one shot build nbGateway and launch them, reapeat is the same as one shot but repeat creation of nbGateway every repeatTime and ramp do the same but distribute the creation of gateway to ahve nbGateway after the rampTime.
+Today we have 4 types of test, none do nothing, one shot build nbGateway and launch them, repeat is the same as one shot but repeat creation of nbGateway every repeatTime and ramp do the same but distribute the creation of gateway to have nbGateway after the rampTime.

 A test type is a function which take a Test, a model.Init and a client tool.mqtt.
 This function will be started in a go routine and must call command.LaunchScenario(mqttClient, model.init) when nbGateway need to be launched.